Cooking With Ayeh

 Instructions

-• In a large pan, saute the diced garlic and once browning, use your hands to crumble in the tofu.
-Add the vegetables with a pinch of salt and saute together for a few minutes until lightly cooked
+• In a large pan, saute the diced garlic and once browning, use your hands to crumble in the tofu (you can also grate the tofu).
+Add the vegetables with a pinch of salt and saute together for a few minutes until lightly cooked.

-At the same time, cook the noodles as per the packet instructions in boiling water
+At the same time, cook the noodles as per the package instructions in boiling water

-• Garnish with crushed peanuts, green onions, red pepper flakes or chili sauce and enjoy your creamy peanut noodles
+• Garnish with crushed peanuts, green onions, red pepper flakes or chili oil or sauce and enjoy your creamy peanut noodles!

 Nutrition